 Make Sure Your Rights Are Protected At Arraignment

 Arraignment is the first time an arrested individual will find him or herself facing a judge in connection with the charges.
 For many, this is the first time they have ever been in a courtroom and it usually comes after spending several hours in a police station being questioned by officers.
 The arraignment is the time when a defendant will officially enter a not guilty plea and the judge will determine whether or not to set bail on the defendant to insure his or her return to court on future dates.
-The Matera Law Firm has provided critical legal services to a substantial number of people facing arraignments in Nassau and Suffolk counties.
+The Long Island Arraignment Attorneys at The Matera Law Firm have provided critical legal services to a substantial number of people facing arraignments in Nassau and Suffolk counties.

 What Does A Judge Consider When Determining Bail?